makrai/notes/turney10-vector-sem.md

 # 7. Alternative Approaches to Semantics

-* The applications that we list in Section 6 do not necessarily require a VSM approach.
-For each application, there are many other possible approaches.
-In this section, we briefly consider a few of the main alternatives
+* The applications that we list in Section 6 do not necessarily require a VSM
 * measuring the semantic similarity of
   * documents and queries.
 The main alternatives to VSMs are prob models, i.e
     * traditional probabilistic retrieval models in information retrieval